-Many offline marketing strategies have become impractical due to the pandemic.
-Marketing events such as launch parties and trade shows have been made impossible due to social distancing laws and group restrictions.
-Meanwhile, handing out flyers and business cards is also too risky.
+Many offline marketing strategies had become impractical since the pandemic.
+Marketing events such as launch parties and trade shows were made impossible due to social distancing laws and group restrictions.
+Meanwhile, handing out flyers and business cards also were thought risky.

-But should you really avoid all offline marketing?
-Are there still offline marketing strategies that may have potential?
+Are there still offline marketing strategies that may have the potential to work now in 2023?

 Below are a few examples of offline marketing tactics that still hold some weight.